BoidCMS/boidcms.github.io/upgrade.md

 - Create a new back up of all files and directories
 - Download the latest version from the [official repo](https://github.com/BoidCMS/BoidCMS)
-- Extract the zip.
-- Replace existing files with the new files
+- Extract the zip and replace existing files with the new files
 - Test the site

 ## From different major version